On weak solutions of a control-volume model for liquid films flowing down a fibre: Introduction

 where the dimensionless parameter $a$ represents the square of the Froude number, $b$ is the reciprocal of the Bond number, $c$ represents the ratio of axial viscous to gravitational forces, and $g(h)$ represents the axial velocity profile.
 The film thickness is given by $h(x,t)-1$, and $\kappa$ represents the combined azimuthal and streamwise curvatures of the free surface,

 Furthermore, by taking different forms of $g(h)$, the model \eqref{momentum}--\eqref{mass_h} corresponds to different flow regimes.
-For the high Reynolds number regime, we have the plug flow model with
+For the high Reynolds number regime, we have the plug flow model with the axial velocity profile

-that assumes a uniform velocity in the cross section with a viscous drag force on the fluid.
-For the low Reynolds number case, the fully-developed laminar velocity profile is assumed, with
+This model assumes a uniform velocity in the cross section with a viscous drag force on the fluid.
+In contrast, for the low Reynolds number case, we assume a fully-developed laminar velocity profile, with

 where $I(h)= \tfrac{1}{16}[4 h^4 \ln (h) + (h^2-1)(1-3h^2) ]$.